Recordings/Discussions

 The German mezzo-soprano, Christiane Iven, studied singing at the Academy of Music and Theater in Hamburg under Judith Beckmann.
 While a student she was honoured with a number of international competition prizes, including the first prize at the German Music Competition in Bonn in 1990 and participated in Lieder interpretation courses led by Dietrich Fischer-Dieskau in Berlin.

 Christiane Iven had an engagement as a lyric mezzo-soprano at the Bremen Theater from 1992 to 1996 and has been a member of the Mannheim National Theater since the 1996-1997 season.
-Guest performances include the Hamburg State Opera, the Leipzig Opera, the Bonn Opera and the Cologne Opera.
-She is now a member of the ensemble at the Staatsoper in Hannover.
-She started a very successful transition to the youthful-dramatic soprano field at this opera house singing the Countess (Le nozze di Figaro), Donna Elvira (Don Giovanni) and Marschallin (Der Rosenkavalier).
+Guest performances included the Hamburg State Opera, Leipzig Opera, Bonn Opera and Cologne Opera.
+She then became a member of the ensemble at the Staatsoper in Hannover.
+She started a very successful transition to the youthful-dramatic soprano field at this opera house she met with tremendous acclaim for her interpretations of the Countess in Le nozze di Figaro, Donna Elvira in Don Giovanni and Marschallin in Der Rosenkavalier.
 Her interpretation of Emilia Marty in Janácek's The Makropulos Case under the direction of Luk Perceval received great critical acclaim.
-Her other important roles are Octavian (Rosenkavalier), the Composer (Ariadne auf Naxos), Gräfin Geschwitz in Alban Berg's Lulu and Charlotte in Massenet's Werther.
-Guest engagements have taken her to the Hamburg Staatsoper, the Leipzig Opera, the Bonn Opera and the Theater in Basel.
+Her other important roles are Octavian in Rosenkavalier, the Composer in Ariadne auf Naxos, Gräfin Geschwitz in Alban Berg's Lulu and Charlotte in Massenet's Werther.
+As a member of the Staatsoper Stuttgart for several years, Christiane Iven has captivated audiences with her renditions of Feldmarschallin in Rosenkavalier, Agathe in Freischütz, Didon in Les Troyens and Kundry in Parsifal amongst others.
+Guest engagements have taken her to the Hamburg Staatsoper, Leipzig Opera, Bonn Opera, and Theater in Basel.
+Over the past few years she has also been a guest at various other European opera houses, with performances that have included Sieglinde in Walküre in Budapest and Feldmarschallin in Rome.

-Christiane Iven has worked frequently and engagedly together with Heinz Holliger, András Schiff, Marko Letonja, Jonathan Nott, Enoch zu Guttenberg and Marc Albrecht, to name a few, and has had guest performances at numerous music festivals, including the Schleswig-Holstein Music Festival, the Ludwigsburg Castle Festival, the Luzerner Festwochen as well as the Schwetzinger Festspiele.
+Accompanied by pianists such as András Schiff and Burkhard Kehring, performing alongside Bruno Ganz and Liese Klahn (Marienleben by Paul Hindemith), or working frequently and engagedly together with Heinz Holliger, Marko Letonja, Jonathan Nott, Enoch zu Guttenberg and Marc Albrecht, to name a few, her recitals have received outstanding reviews.
+She has made guest performances at a variety of major music festivals, such as the Festspiele Mecklenburg-Vorpommern, Schleswig-Holstein Musik Festival, Ludwigsburg Castle Festival, Kissinger Sommer, Luzerner Festwochen and Schwetzinger Festspiele.

 Contributed by